 Many Bryn Mawr students use their College lanterns as a part of their dorm room decoration.

-Each resident student has an opportunity to take her dorm room space and create an environment in which she feels comfortable.
+Each resident student has an opportunity to take their dorm room space and create an environment in which they feel comfortable.
 Before deciding how you will decorate your room, you should become familiar with all policies, to avoid damage charges after you move out.